 If you grew up in a small rural town, or live in one now, you understand the sayings: “everybody knows everybody” and “there are no secrets in this town/1”.
-The bottom line is, although social behaviors and customs are not universal, people in small towns do tend to look out for each other and take pride in knowing who lives in their community.
+The bottom line is that although social behaviors and customs are not universal, people in small towns tend to look out for each other and take pride in knowing who lives in their community.

-Per the NIH, social isolation has been linked to a variety of cognitive and brain health conditions, including: impaired memory, anxiety, depression, mood disorders, Alzheimer's, and general cognitive decline.
+Per the NIH, social isolation has been linked to various cognitive and brain health conditions, including: impaired memory, anxiety, depression, mood disorders, Alzheimer's, and general cognitive decline.

-Living within a tight-knit community (rural or not!), offers a potentially powerful way to help protect people from the negative impacts of social isolation while enhancing their sense of purpose.
-Plus, when you live on acreage it offers endless opportunities to engage in meaningful work, which also helps protect against feelings of loneliness, isolation and cognitive decline.
+Living within a tight-knit community (rural or not!) offers a potentially powerful way to help protect people from the negative impacts of social isolation while enhancing their sense of purpose.
+Plus, living on acreage provides endless opportunities to engage in meaningful work, which also helps protect against feelings of loneliness, isolation and cognitive decline.

-#7: Farm life benefit the microbiome which supports the gut-brain axis
+#7: Farm life benefits the microbiome, which supports the gut-brain axis

 Living on a farm, especially with farm animals, has been shown to benefit the gut microbiome by increasing beneficial bacteria species.
-This, as we’ve covered before, explains why farm kids are often healthier and suffer less chronic disease than city or suburban kids.
+As we’ve covered before, this explains why farm kids are often healthier and suffer less chronic disease than city or suburban kids.

 However, these benefits extend beyond immunity thanks to the gut-brain connection.
-Your gut and your brain are connected by an information superhighway called the gut-brain-axis.
+Your gut and your brain are connected by an information superhighway called the gut-brain axis.
 It is through this axis that your gut and brain share endless pieces of information.
-It’s also been discovered that your gut has its very own nervous system — known as the enteric nervous system — and houses the majority of your serotonin, which is critical for brain health and emotional well-being.
-This is why the gut has been called: “The Second Brain” — it has a significant impact on our mental, emotional and cognitive health.
-It also explains those “gut feelings” or tummy problems we get when our brain knows something exciting, dangerous, etc. is about to happen.
+It’s also been discovered that your gut has its very own nervous system — known as the enteric nervous system — and houses most of your serotonin, which is critical for brain health and emotional well-being.
+This is why the gut has been called “The Second Brain” — it significantly impacts our mental, emotional and cognitive health.
+It also explains those “gut feelings” or tummy problems we get when our brain knows something exciting, dangerous, etc., is about to happen.

 This is great news for farmers, hobby farmers, homesteaders, gardeners and even outdoor enthusiasts, all of which tend to have more diverse microbiota due to time spent in contact with nature, the dirt and farm animals.

-If this is all true, why do country dwellers still experience cognitive health issues?
+If this is true, why do country dwellers still experience cognitive health issues?

 As you can see from the many references in this article (and we only scratched the surface!), there is plenty of evidence to support the beneficial effects of rural activities and the country lifestyle on brain health.

-However, these tools and activities can only beneficial if you choose to partake in them on a regular basis.
+However, these tools and activities can benefit you only if you partake in them regularly.